Ireland Travel Guide

 3 – Guinness Storehouse, Dublin

-The Guinness Storehouse is number one of the list of tourist sites visited in Ireland.
+The Guinness Storehouse is the most visited tourist site in Ireland.
 The storehouse is located in Dublin, and it’s home to one of the worlds most famous brands.

 The Guinness storehouse has in excess of 1.5 million visitors per year, and everyone gets a free pint of Guinness!!!
 This super cool tourist site is full of information about Arthur Guinness, and the 9000-year lease on the storehouse building, the making of Guinness and the development of the Guinness company over the years that built it up to the powerhouse it is today.